gekk05/discord-delete-script/README.md

 It works with direct messages, group messages, and server channels.

-❓ **Our guides on how to use the installer, install the delete script manually, and obtain your token can be found here: [https://github.com/teamopulence/discord/wiki](https://github.com/teamopulence/discord/wiki)**.
+❓ **Guide on how to use the installer, install everything manually, and get your token can be found here: [https://github.com/teamopulence/discord/wiki](https://github.com/teamopulence/discord/wiki)**.

 💬 **If you need help or want to hang out to chat, join the [Opulence Discord server](https://discord.gg/VGcfmhuQfN)**.